Photography & Artwork Guidelines

 Payment is upon publication

-The magazine retains possession of color separations for all photos and art published.
-No original separations leave the magazine, but duplicates are available at cost.
-Occasionally, other publications request the use of Texas Parks & Wildlife separations.
+The magazine retains possession of the digital asset via private catalogues not accessible by other members of the agency unless requested by the copyright holder.
 No freelance material will be released without the permission of the contributor, but it will be the responsibility of the contributor to arrange for compensation from the requesting publication.
+If an image is selected for publication, the magazine’s administration will ask for paperwork to be filled out to receive compensation via Texas Comptroller’s Office.

 Texas Parks & Wildlife magazine will exercise care in the handling of all material received, but the department will not be responsible for loss or damage.